NativeScript/docs-v8/plugins/detox.md

 ### Configure Detox

-Detox must be configured to know the location of the iOS and Android app binary as well as what emulator/simulator to use.
+Detox must be configued to know the location of the iOS and Android app binary as well as what emulator/simulator to use.

 Open `.detoxrc.json` and make the following modifications under `configurations` for iOS and Android.